 For small and mid-sized SaaS businesses, managing their sales pipeline often becomes hectic due to a haphazard sales process.

-Being a founder of the small or mid-sized business, all the tasks fall into your to-do list and getting them done is your priority.
+Being a founder of a small or mid-sized business, all the tasks fall into your to-do list and getting them done is your priority.
 Being a solo decision maker, all the verticals such as your product, customer, employees, finances, etc are your sole responsibility.

 The basic mentality of every startup owner pushes them towards thinking more about